adzialocha/meshpit/README.md

   -b, --bootstrap <PUBLIC_KEY>
-          Mention the public key of another peer to use it as a "bootstrap node" for discovery over the internet.
+          Mention the public key of another peer to use it as a "bootstrap peer" for discovery over the internet.

           If no value is given here, meshpit can only find other peers in your local area network.